mmbman/Katagiri/jewel-mirror-awareness.md

 Nothing can exist separate from the absolute.
 Everything is included, very subtly.
 It is very difficult to say how they are connected and simultaneously included within each other.
 But if you keep your eyes open to the real reality, where you live from moment to moment, then that moment is really opened up.
 It includes the relative within the absolute and the absolute within the relative.

-That is why this sutra begins with the “teaching of thusness.”

-Nyoze: the Chinese characters for relative and absolute, meaning dharma.
+That is why this sutra begins with the “teaching of thusness.” *Nyoze*: the Chinese characters for relative and absolute, meaning [thusness].
 And dharma is teaching.

 So when we teach we must express this perfect harmony.
 Teaching is not to say something about the one without showing the other.
 When you teach about this microphone you have to do so with all sentient beings.
 Then you can really teach about the microphone.